zpoint/Go-Internals/objects/map/map.md

 The address is not contiguous so it becomes a linked list

-The actual hash key is the pointer address instead of value in key, combined with a random hash seed, it's not likely to make an array of hash buckets become linked list like the above diagram
+The actual hash key takes pointer address instead of value in key, combined with a random hash seed, it's not likely to make an array of hash buckets become linked list like the above diagram

 ## delete